jnagasawa/CTF-CheetSheet/cheatsheet.md

 lsadump::lsa /inject /name:krbtgt
 ```

+or `lsadump::lsa /patch` to dump hashes for users

 #### Create a Golden/Silver Ticket

 Creating a golden ticket.
 To create a silver ticket simply put a service NTLM hash into the krbtgt  slot, the sid of the service account into sid, and change the id to  1103.